GoogleCloudPlatform/cloudml-samples/census/README.md

 model that, given an individual's information, outputs a number between 0 and 1—this can be interpreted as the probability that the individual has an annual income of over 50,000 dollars.

+As a modeler and developer, think about how this data is used and the potential benefits and harm a model's predictions can cause.
+A model like this could reinforce societal biases and disparities.
+Is each feature relevant to the problem you want to solve or will it introduce bias?
+For more information, read about [ML fairness](https://developers.google.com/machine-learning/fairness-overview/).

+## Examples

 There are five samples provided in this directory.
 They allow you to move from single-worker training to distributed training without any code changes, and make it easy to export model binaries for prediction, but with the following